Unlawful Possession Of Wildlife Without An Attached Tag

 It is unlawful to obtain an additional animal or reuse a tag that was previously filled for the current season to obtain an additional animal.

 A game tag must be carried by the owner of the tag at all times.
 No other person is permitted to carry a tag.

 (Refer to NAC 502.385)

-When a person harvests an animal, they must validate the tag by clearly notching or marking out the spaces necessary to properly identify the date of the harvest and the animal’s physical characteristics, including sex and antler points.
+When a person harvests an animal, they must validate the tag by clearly notching the spaces necessary to properly identify the date of the harvest and the animal’s physical characteristics, including sex and antler points.

 (Refer to NAC 502.390)

 The tag must be firmly attached to the carcass of the animal and must remain with main portion of the meat of the until it has been processed.

 The transportation stub will be utilized if the harvested animal or a portion of the animal will be traveling in the possession of someone other than the tag holder.

 The taxidermy stub will be provided to a licensed taxidermist along with the pelt, hide, or head of the animal at the time of transfer.